mytch444/mlm/README.md

 (error list)

+##bangs

+to include another file do.

+	#include stdlib.l

+this will include ./stdlib.l if it exists, if it doesn't /usr/share/mlm/stdlib.l if that fails then an error is printed and mlm exits.

+shebangs

+	#!/usr/bin/mlm

+are ignored so the above is fine to have. so yes. you can do that then exectute the file like a normal script.

 ##notes

+anything between a semicolor and end of line will be ignored.

 it is incredibly lazy. it will not evaluate something unless it absolutely has too. this includes when printing. so you will probably get back unprocessed